 Start A Garden

 You don’t have to have an elaborate large space to enjoy the beauty of growing your own garden.
-Find simple ways to garden that don’t break the bank.
-Try growing just a few plants or herbs that you really enjoy eating or can be grown vertically like tomatoes.
+Find simple ways to garden without breaking the bank.
+Try growing just a few plants or herbs that you really enjoy eating.
+You can also try growing plants vertically, like tomatoes.

 Naturally Dye Eggs